 If you previously drove for Uber or Lyft and have seen your fares drop to a trickle, you can earn money with your car by delivering meals or groceries instead.
 Delivery services like Instacart, DoorDash, GrubHub, Postmates, and Uber Eats all need plenty of help getting orders out right now.
 There are also traditional delivery restaurants and pizza chains, like Papa John’s, Pizza Hut, and Domino’s.

 Again, it’s probably not your long-term vision for a career.
 But you still need to pay the rent until the mayhem passes and businesses resume regular operation, and at least you can work these part-time gigs on your own schedule.

 And delivery jobs don’t end with meal and grocery delivery.
-With the spike in e-commerce activity, more packages need delivering.
+With the spike in e-commerce activity, there are more packages to deliver.
 FedEx has over 5,000 jobs posted, while UPS plans on adding 100,000 jobs this holiday season.

 Many health care providers, including hospitals, clinics, private practices, and urgent care facilities, need more help than usual in the face of the COVID-19 pandemic.
 People are still getting sick and injured in all the conventional ways, but the coronavirus outbreak has put new strains on our health care system.
 From screenings and tests to treatment and ventilators, many medical facilities are struggling to meet demand.

 Not all these jobs require you to show up in scrubs, either.
 Some jobs allow workers to work remotely as part of a virtual health care team.
 For example, Amwell Medical Group (formerly Online Care Group) is hiring for both on-site and remote positions.